toothfairychallenges/miccai2024/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome to the **ToothFairy Challenges: Supervised and Semi-supervised Multi-Structure Segmentation and Landmark Detection in Dental Data** joint-event for [MICCAI 2024](https://conferences.miccai.org/2024/en/)!
+Welcome to the **Supervised and Semi-supervised Multi-Structure Segmentation and Landmark Detection in Dental Data** joint-event for [MICCAI 2024](https://conferences.miccai.org/2024/en/)!

 This event will host three challenges of MICCAI 2024:
 >